 A good section of the Birkenhead Railway is now part of the Merseyrail Wirral line electrified from Birkenhead to Chester.
 Although the unnelectrified Chester to Warrington line is still regularly used by passenger trains, the number if freight trains has dropped in recent years, the only regular recent freight trains are log trains to Chirk and sand workings to Ellesmere Port.

 The reopening of the Halton curve will give extra passenger trains, an hourly service to Liverpool Lime Street via Runcorn and Liverpool Parkway.
-It should reopen at the end of this year or early next year.
+There is another non-stop hourly service through the parish from Chester to Leeds.